-There are now 42 adherents to the OECD Declaration on Green Growth.
-Lithuania has joined Costa Rica, Colombia, Croatia, Latvia, Morocco, Tunisia, as well as OECD members in having adhered to the declaration.
-Latest reports are now available on Zambia, Slovak Republic, Slovenia and Korea.
+There are now 46 Adherents to the 2009 OECD Declaration on Green Growth.
+Bulgaria has joined Costa Rica, Colombia, Croatia, Georgia, Kazakhstan, Latvia, Lithuania, Morocco, Peru, Tunisia, as well as OECD members in having adhered to the Declaration.

 These ready-made tables and charts provide for snapshot of aid (Official Development Assistance) for all DAC Members as well as recipient countries and territories.
 Summary reports by regions (Africa, America, Asia, Europe, Oceania) and the world are also available.

 China has recently undertaken important steps to liberalise foreign direct investment (FDI), placing the country among the top FDI reformer countries according to the OECD FDI Regulatory Restrictiveness Index.

 L'économie chinoise restera le principal moteur de la croissance mondiale dans un avenir prévisible.

 À mesure que l'économie chinoise parvient à maturité, avec une croissance plus lente mais plus durable, les pouvoirs publics doivent davantage concentrer leur effort sur l'efficience, la stabilité et l'inclusivité, selon une nouvelle étude de l'OCDE.